tournament-js/tournament/README.md

 ```

 You must specify precisely the required group size for each round and how many to advance.
 This is really the hardest part of an FFA elimination.
-There are essentially endless possibilities, but we limit the most outragous ones so that it must at least be playable and non-trivial.
-The plan is to expose helpers to make this selection easiers on the UI side of things, but for now, be prepared to think about your parameters and check the tests for usage.
+There are essentially endless possibilities, and we will allow very exotic adventurous ones as long as they are at least playable and non-trivial.
+See the [Ensuring Constructibility](#ensuring-constructibility) section for how to check your parameters.

 ### Knockouts
 Knockout tournaments consist of a pool of players, repeatedly fighting against each other and gradually reducing the number of players each round.
 We specify the number of players to knock out each round as an array of integers.